-To pass the course it will be necessary to sit both the test and the exam and to obtain an overall course mark of 50 or better.
+To pass the course it will be necessary to sit both the test and the exam, to complete the assignment, and to obtain an overall course mark of 50 or better.

 Class Representative

 A class representative will be elected in the first class, and that person's name and contact details made available to VUWSA, the Course Coordinator and the class.
 The class representative provides a communication channel to liaise with the Course Coordinator on behalf of students.